 My key example:

-Note, do not add the key here like you might be used to on linux, just make up a filename, prefixed with
+Note, do not add the key here like you might be used to on linux, just make up a

 KEY.
 Next create the actual key file:

 The documentation states that the public key file requires specific permission.

 On linux I'm used to setting permissions on the

 private key material, but this will be comparable I guess: